Process Improvement > Introduction to DMAIC

 - Why did the IT team feel pressured?
 Because there isn’t a clear protocol for balancing urgent fixes with testing requirements for critical systems.

 - Identify the Root Cause(s): By the fifth “Why” (or sometimes earlier or later), you often uncover a deeper systemic issue.
-In this example, the lack of a clear IT protocol is a significant root cause, rather than just blaming CRM downtime.
+In this example, the lack of a clear IT protocol represents a significant root cause, rather than just blaming CRM downtime.

-Tallyfy Tip for 5 Whys: If a problem is flagged in a Tallyfy task comment, you can use the comment thread itself to conduct a collaborative 5 Whys session with your team.
+Tallyfy Tip for 5 Whys: When a problem is flagged in a Tallyfy task comment, you can use the comment thread itself to conduct a collaborative 5 Whys session with your team.
 Each “Why” and its answer can be a reply in the thread, keeping the analysis in context.

 The Fishbone Diagram is a visual tool that helps teams brainstorm and categorize the potential causes of a problem.
 It’s called a Fishbone because its structure resembles a fish skeleton.